Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 ### Node Exporters?
 `Exporters`: It's and `agents` that you install on the target system (EC2 instance) that is responsible of exposing the metrics (e.g., node_exporter for system metrics, app-specific exporters).

-So you need to install `node exporters` on the `target-host` it could be on `ubuntu, linux, Red Hat or whatever ec2 instance` for him to be able to expose the metrics.

-#### Does Ansible require and Agent to work???
-No, because Ansible is agentless but Prometheus is not agentless because he need the Node Exporters agent to be install on the machine.

 1. Take up you privilage on your target-host.
 ```
 sudo su - ubuntu